-After 8am, only gate 1 will be open to enter the school site.
+After 7.50am, only gate 1 will be open to enter the school site.

-If your child arrives after 8am he/she must go to the Secondary Reception desk to collect a 'late slip' before going to join his/her class.
+If your child arrives after 7:50am he/she must go to the Main Admin Reception desk to collect a 'late slip' before going to join his/her class.
 This ensures that the Reception Team marks the child as 'present' in the Register so that we always know how many students are on site in case of an emergency.
 If the child arrives at class and does not have this 'Late Slip' from Reception, the teacher will ask him or her to return to Reception to collect one; this ensures all students are accounted for.

-Any arrivals after 8.30am will have to enter the school via the main school reception, as the secondary reception will be closed.
+Any arrivals after 7:50am will have to enter the school via the main school reception, as the secondary reception will be closed.
+A student who is late will be issued with a behaviour point and will complete a 10 minute reflection on the same day.